inventory management

 How are supplies and materials typically reported on a Schedule C?

-All materials that are directly involved in the production of your products will be reported on your Schedule C under Part III - Cost of Goods Sold.
-To provide these calculations, you’ll need to be able to tally your inventory value at start and year end, along with your total purchases for the year.
-Only materials used in the production of sold goods will be eligible to be deducted from your gross income for the year.
+All materials that go directly into producing your products belong on your Schedule C under Part III - Cost of Goods Sold.
+To complete this section, you’ll need to tally your inventory value at the start and end of the year, along with your total purchases.
+Only materials that went into products you actually sold during the year are deductible from your gross income.

-Supplies will be reported in Part II of your Schedule C, usually under Line 82: Supplies (not included in Part III)
+Report supplies in Part II of your Schedule C, usually under Line 22: Supplies (not included in Part III).

-Supplies listed in Part II will be deducted from your gross income in the year they are reported.
+Supplies you report in Part II are deductible from your gross income in the year you file.

 Using software to track your supplies and materials